Alibabade/Fast-photographic-style-transfer/README.md

 The code builds on
 [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](http://cs.stanford.edu/people/jcjohns/eccv16/) by Justin Johnson, Alexandre Alahi, and Li Fei-Fei.

+## Slow Neural Style for Online Stylization in Arbitrary Styles

+If you think train a new model takes a long time, you could use **slow_neural_style.lua** to stylize images in arbitrary styles and use **StyleFusion.lua** to play as the post-processing step.
+The optimization process takes roughly 60-90 seconds for an image at resolution `width=512` on a single NVIDIA GTX 1080Ti card.

 ## License